Are you reading the Firstrade review because you’ve heard that this broker is now matching Robinhood’s commissions? Wait! What? Oh! Haven’t you heard?

 And if you’re a trader on the go, the iPhone/Android app gives you the necessary tools to keep up with the markets and your portfolio.

-What Are Firstrade’s Fees and Commissions for 2022?
-(Pricing Review Breakdown)
+What Are Firstrade’s Fees and Commissions?
+(Pricing Review)

 - Zero commissions:

 - ETF‘s – $0

 When you research reviews of brokers, you likely try to find features that would distinguish one versus the others.
 Frankly, the more brokers you consider, the more they seem to resemble each other.

 Just take these four popular brokers: TD Ameritrade, Fidelity, E*Trade and Charles Schwab.
 At the time of this writing, their advertised commissions for online stock orders ranged from $4.95 to $6.95.
 So if fees are your primary concern, neither of them will impress you.